"O, beware, my lord, of jealousy!

 - The Storyteller: How Othello won Desdemona

-- Subtext: See Ho Yay, above.
-Some of Iago's lines really do support this particular Epileptic Tree, at least to modern eyes.
+- Subtext: Some of Iago's lines suggest, at least to modern eyes, that he's attracted to Othello himself.

 - Talking in Your Sleep: Iago tells Othello that he knows that Cassio has an affair with Desdemona because he heard him talking about it in his sleep.